satheeshpeh-del/Brain-Tumour-Streamlit/README.md

 ![Confusion Matrix](https://raw.githubusercontent.com/ShamikRana/Brain-Tumor-Prediction-Flask-App/master/images/confution%20matrix.png)

 ## Web Application Creation Description
-- Created a Python file "prediction.py" for the prediction function.
+- Created a Python file "prediction.py" for the prediction function
-- Imported the prediction function into the Flask file "app.py."
+- Imported the prediction function into the Flask file "app.py"
-- HTML pages in ./templates: "home.html" and "predict.html."
+- HTML pages in ./templates: "home.html" and "predict.html"
-- Uploaded files will be saved in ./static/images for prediction.
+- Uploaded files will be saved in ./static/images for prediction
-- Predicted class and confidence will be displayed on the predict.html page.
+- Predicted class and confidence will be displayed on the predict.html page
 ### home.html
 ![Home Page](https://raw.githubusercontent.com/ShamikRana/Brain-Tumor-Prediction-Flask-App/master/images/home.png)
 ### predict.html